-What fun I had perusing a favorite wholesale nursery to fill my naked late season pots.
-Rarely am I able to shop for my own gardens during peak season.
+What fun I had perusing a favorite wholesale nursery to fill my naked late-season pots.
+Rarely am I able to shop for my gardens during peak season.
 I found the ‘Mini Penny’ mophead hydrangea (Hydrangea macrophylla) I was looking for to serve as the anchor piece in the collection of pots.
-She was blooming pink rather than blue however due to the alkaline soil versus acidic she was rooted in.
+However, she was blooming pink rather than blue due to the alkaline soil versus acidic she was rooted in.
 As my dear sister can attest, I am not a fan of pink.
-You see, my sister’s seniority afforded her the right to choose the color of our bedroom which was Pink Panther pink.
+You see, my sister’s seniority afforded her the right to choose the color of our bedroom, which was Pink Panther pink.
 Not the real name, but certainly a descriptive that haunted our walls growing up.
-Seems to me the warm earthy green I campaigned for would have been more soothing; not leaving a residual dislike.
+It seems to me the warm earthy green I campaigned for would have been more soothing, not leaving a residual dislike.
 Who doesn’t like green?
 It’s the primary color of our dear earth, after all.

-To complement the ‘Brunette’ Snakeroot, I stumbled across Sugar & Spice Foam Flower, Tiarella x ‘Sugar & Spice’, with her bright green deeply lobed leaves and dark burgundy centers.
-She too forms spikes of pinkish white flowers in spring above her foot-tall foliage.
+To complement the ‘Brunette’ Snakeroot, I stumbled across Sugar & Spice Foam Flower, Tiarella x ‘Sugar & Spice,’ with her bright green deeply lobed leaves and dark burgundy centers.
+She, too, forms spikes of pinkish-white flowers in spring above her foot-tall foliage.

-All the selections will contrast nicely with the big leafed blue hosta donated by a client.
+All the selections will contrast nicely with the big-leafed blue hosta donated by a client.
 Plus, the new plants with good deer resistance will spread over time when they are moved into the woodland garden come fall.
 A happy ending to my naked garden pots begging for attention.
 Garden Dilemmas?
 Askmarystone@gmail.com

 Please let us see an after picture, Mary.